-OFFENCES BY COMPANIES
+CONTRAVENTION BY COMPANIES

-Where an offence has been committed by a company, every person who, at the time when the offence was committed, was in charge of, and was responsible to, the company for the conduct of the business of the company, as well as the company, shall be deemed to be guilty of the offence, and shall be liable to be proceeded against and punished accordingly.
+Where a contravention of any of the provisions of this Act or any rule, regulation, direction or order made thereunder has been committed by a company, every person who, at the time when the contravention was committed, was in charge of, and was responsible to, the company for the conduct of the business of the company, as well as the company, shall be deemed to be guilty of the contravention , and shall be liable to be proceeded against and punished accordingly.

-However, any such person shall not be liable to any punishment provided in this Act, if he proves that the offence was committed without his knowledge or that he exercised all due diligence to prevent the commission of such offence.
+However, any such person shall not be liable to any punishment provided in this Act, if he proves that the contravention was committed without his knowledge or that he exercised all due diligence to prevent the commission of such contravention.

-Where an offence under this Act has been committed by a company and is proved that the offence has been committed with the consent or connivance of, or is attributable to any gross negligence on the part of any director, manager, secretary or other officer of the company, such director, manager, secretary or other officer of the company, such director, manager, secretary or other officer of the company shall also be deemed to be guilty of that offence and shall be liable to be proceeded against and punished accordingly.
+Where a contravention of any of the provisions of this Act or any rule, regulation, direction or order made thereunder has been committed by a company and is proved that the contravention has been committed with the consent or connivance of, or is attributable to any gross negligence on the part of any director, manager, secretary or other officer of the company, such director, manager, secretary or other officer of the company shall also be deemed to be guilty of that contravention and shall be liable to be proceeded against and punished accordingly.

-The provisions of this section shall be in addition to and not in derogation of, the provisions of section 22A.
+The provisions of this section shall be in addition to and not in derogation of, the provisions of section 22A of the Act.